 Parent Infant Program for Deaf/Hard of Hearing

 The language services include American Sign Language (ASL) as well as Listening and Spoken Language.
 Both modalities benefit the children.
 In some states, schools ask families to choose between American Sign Language or Listening and Spoken Language.
-Here at Utah Schools for the Deaf and the Blind, we give children who are Deaf or Hard of Hearing both languages.
+Here at Utah Schools for the Deaf and the Blind, we offer children who are Deaf or Hard of Hearing both languages.
 We give children all of the tools in the toolbox.

 PIP services are offered throughout Utah.
 The PIP program works in collaboration with Utah’s Baby Watch Early Intervention system.
 The Early Hearing Detection and Intervention (EHDI) program can assist with hearing evaluations.

 PIP specialists are members of each Early Intervention team in Utah.
 Deaf and Hard of Hearing services provided through USDB are free.
 Eligibility to participate in the program is determined through a hearing diagnosis.

 The PIP program provides a variety of home-based services for children and families.
 PIP also provides toddler groups, playgroups, Listening Time, ASL resources, and story time.